-Since the faults occur in direct relation to the ammonia level, it is only logical to first analyse this type of sensor data statistically.
+data statistically.
 As the type of fault is known to be collective, the properties of its distribution (mean and variance) change in case of faults.
-Analysing the mean of the data from ammonia sensors shows that the mean of the data in both normal and fault events are the same.
+Analysing the mean of the data from the ammonia sensors shows that the mean of the data in both normal and fault events are the same.
 On the other hand, the variance has an apparent difference in these two classes of data.
-To analyse the variance of data, the segmented 60 minutes of windows are used to calculate the variances and a threshold is set to categorise the window as normal or fault.
-The threshold is considered as a hyperparameter and it is set based on the training data using a Grid Search.
-The optimal value is found to be 0.01.
+To analyse the variance, the segmented 60 min of windows are used to calculate the variances and a threshold is set to categorize the window as normal or faulty.
+The threshold is considered as a hyperparameter and is set based on the training data using a grid search.
+The optimal value was found to be 0.01.
 The results of this method are shown in Table 4 where it is compared to the other methods.